Chart Color Schemes

 An assessment of population growth drivers in Harris Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, to project future demographic trends.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering these projected demographic shifts, exceptional growth is predicted over the period with Harris Park expected to increase by 3,820 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 70.2% in total population over the 17 years.
+Considering projected demographic shifts, exceptional growth is predicted over the period, with the Harris Park (SA2) expected to increase by 3,556 persons to 2041 based on aggregated SA2-level projections.
+This reflects a gain of 72.2% in total over the 17 years.

 Frequently Asked Questions - Population